CumulusNetworks/docs/content/cumulus-linux-41/Quick-Start-Guide/_index.md

 {{< /tab >}}

 {{< /tabs >}}

+{{%notice note%}}

+- The command prompt in the terminal does not reflect the new hostname until you either log out of the switch or start a new shell.
+- When you use the NCLU command to set the hostname, DHCP **does not** override the hostname when you reboot the switch.
+However, if you disable the hostname setting with NCLU, DHCP **does** override the hostname the next time you reboot the switch.

+{{%/notice%}}

 The default timezone on the switch is (Coordinated Universal Time) UTC.
 Change the timezone on your switch to be the timezone for your location.